immense/Remotely/README.md

 - Fork the repo if you haven't already.
 - Go to the Actions tab in your forked repo and make sure you can see the Build workflows.
   - Before you can use Actions for the first time, there will be prompt that you must accept on this page.
-- If you've already forked the repo, you need to keep your repo updated with mine.
-This doesn't happen automatically.
-  - This can be done via the command line if you've cloned your repo locally.
-Refer to [GitHub's docs](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork) on how to do this.
-Otherwise, see below for how to do it completely through the GitHub website.
-  - On the GitHub page for your repo, you'll see a message that says, "This branch is ## commits behind lucent-sea:master".
-  - Click the "Pull request" link next to it.
-  - On the next page, click the "switching the base" link.
-Now it's pulling from my repo into yours.
-  - Create and complete the pull request to update your repo.
 - Create a Personal Access Token that the installer will use to authorize with GitHub.
   - Located here: https://github.com/settings/tokens
   - It needs to have the `repo` scope.